 Gunawirras Mother Group

-Gunawirra makes valuable contributions to the lives of Indigenous mothers and young children through focussing upon the importance of early childhood development.
-Many of the programs they run incorporate art therapy and other creative practices.
-They help families through breaking the cycle of physical, emotional, alcohol and substance related abuse and domestic violence, which often leads to poor mental health.
+Gunawirra makes valuable contributions to the lives of Aboriginal and Torres Strait Islander mothers, families and young children through focussing upon the importance of early childhood development.
+Many of the programs they run incorporate art therapy and other creative, cultural and healing informed practices.
+They help families break through the cycle of transgenerational trauma and vulnerability, which then enables a safe, positive and healthy life.

 We support Gunawirra’s Mothers Group which works with young Aboriginal mothers and children to help them through trauma with the use of art therapy.
 Yarn currently provides the mothers group with art supplies and other necessary resources.
 Here at Yarn we admire the important work Gunawirra does.
 Our values align closely with Gunawirra through our love and respect for art and belief in its power to heal and bring people together.
 Gunawirra helps share appreciation of Indigenous art and culture, something we are incredibly passionate at Yarn.